 For your chosen paper you will have to implement the algorithm as described in this paper.
 You have to use Java and you have to use the MOA framework.
-If the algorithm depends on infra-structure currently missing from MOA, then I might give you permission to do a stand-alone version outside MOA. [but in this case you must in your report explain what features MOA lacks].
+If the algorithm depends on infra-structure currently missing from MOA, then I might give you permission to do a stand-alone version outside MOA [but in this case you must in your report explain what features MOA is currently lacking].

 You will have to submit source code; plus any information necessary for compiling, installing, and running your code; plus a step-by-step guide to one example run of your algorithm together with the expected output for this example run; a brief 4 page report explaining what is interesting about your implementation, e.g. smart data structures used, unclear bits of the original paper or even errors, and your interpretation or resolution; the report should also contain results of some sample runs.